evansbenj/2024_BIO722/1_Lecture_1.md

 ## Example data
 The data we will be working witb are single end 100 bp reads from one Illumina lane.
 The data are from 9 individuals that were barcoded and multiplexed on this lane (see below for more explanation).
 The path to the complete dataset is:

-`/1/scratch/BIO720_Bens_section/complete_data/forward.fastq`
+`/1/scratch/monkey_data2/forward.fastq`

 Please use the `ls` command to find out how large this file is.

-As you (hopefully) can see, this is a LARGE file.
-Because the tasks we will perform take a while with this much data, I made a smaller dataset to work with here:
+As you (hopefully) can see, this is a LARGE file (~32 Gb).
+Because the tasks we will perform take a while with this much data, I made a smaller dataset (32Mb) to work with here:

-`/1/scratch/BIO720_Bens_section/subset_data/forward_subset.fastq`
+`/1/scratch/monkey_data2/forward_subset.fastq`

 In case you are interested, I made this using the unix `cat` and `awk` commands as follows: